grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

   return result
 ```

+#### Changes to Logical DNS Clusters

+Currently, as per [gRFC A37][A37], we handle LOGICAL_DNS clusters by
+hard-coding the cluster's LB policy to pick_first, so that we get the
+proper semantics of connecting to only one address for the cluster at a
+time.
+However, now that we have the ability to encode multiple
+addresses per endpoint, we can do away with that special case.
+Instead,
+we will encode all addresses returned by the DNS resolver as a single
+endpoint.
+Regardless of which LB policy is configured for the cluster,
+this will result in all addresses being passed down to the same
+pick_first child policy, thus providing the desired behavior without the
+special case.

 ### Temporary environment variable protection

 The code that reads the new EDS fields will be initially guarded by an